Connecting People and Inspiring Ideas

 - We believe the library is a vital component to the quality of life in the community.

-The Peabody Public Library will participate fully in promoting the vitality and growth of the community by providing access to ever-expanding global resources, educational opportunities for everyone and community space for meetings, events or activities.
+The Peabody Public Library will participate fully in promoting the vitality and growth of a community of readers, learners, doers and dreamers by providing access to ever evolving technology, resources and educational opportunities.

 See our current Strategic Plan here.